mediaoasisksa/quranesh/replit.md

 - **Styling**: Tailwind CSS with CSS variables for theming and Arabic font support (Amiri)
 - **State Management**: TanStack Query for server state and local React state for UI
 - **Speech Synthesis**: Browser Web Speech API for Arabic text-to-speech functionality
-- **Internationalization**: Custom i18n system with Context API supporting English and Arabic with RTL/LTR switching
+- **Internationalization**: Custom i18n system with Context API supporting English, Bahasa Indonesia, and Arabic with RTL/LTR switching
-  - Language toggle button positioned at top-right corner (fixed position) on all pages
+  - Language toggle button positioned in navigation header on all pages
+  - Cycles through: English → Bahasa Indonesia → Arabic → English
-  - Automatic direction switching (RTL for Arabic, LTR for English)
+  - Automatic direction switching (RTL for Arabic, LTR for English and Bahasa)
   - Language preference persisted in localStorage
+  - Full translations for all UI elements in all three languages

 ## Backend Architecture
 - **Server**: Express.js with TypeScript running in ESM mode